philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ### Return false

 There's a lot of confusion around what happens when you return `false` from an event handler.
-Consider the following three cases that all appear to do the same thing:
+Consider the following three cases, each of which does nothing other than `return false`:

 ```xml
 <!-- An inline event handler. -->